dnsosebee/garden/src/content/docs/riddles/index.md

 - TODO: alice and bob see 8 and 12 trees
 - TODO: 100 people on an island with one or two dots
 - TODO: 100 prisoners and lightbulb
-- TODO: 12 weights, one is lighter or heavier
+- TODO: 12 weights, one is lighter or heavier <!--source - bus-driver -->
 - TODO: passing five cards

 ### "Extra Spicy" riddles